 RLE is priced per eye, and the single biggest driver of cost is the type of intraocular lens you choose.
 A standard monofocal lens (giving clear distance vision but still needing reading glasses) is the least expensive; an extended-depth-of-focus lens sits in the middle; and a premium trifocal lens, which aims to give glasses-free vision at distance, intermediate and near, is the most expensive.
 Astigmatism-correcting (toric) versions add a little more.
 Almost everyone has both eyes treated, on separate days a week or two apart.
+An honest one-liner: do not choose RLE on price alone — because it removes the natural lens, RLE is irreversible and carries a small but real risk of retinal detachment, especially in short-sighted eyes, so for a younger person with distance-only short sight, laser surgery is often the safer, cheaper choice, while RLE earns its place mainly for over-50s who also want freedom from reading glasses.

 What is refractive lens exchange, and why does the lens choice drive the price?